 Theme parks and amusement parks are all about fun.
-But with admission topping $100 per person at some of the larger parks and another $25 for parking -- and that's before you even get in the gates and have to open your wallet for food, souvenirs, and other charges -- funding the fun can be an issue.
+But with admission per person in the hundreds at some of the larger parks and an additional hefty fee for parking -- and that's before you even get in the gates and have to open your wallet for food, souvenirs, and other charges -- funding the fun can be an issue.

 So, what's the deal?
 Can you find theme park discounts and special offers to make a day at the park more affordable?
 Sure!
 In fact, with the exception of Disney and Universal, virtually all other parks routinely offer discounts and deals.
 For a more reasonable admission price, give some of these money-saving strategies a try: